locationtech/geomesa/docs/user/spark/sparksql_functions.rst

     Point st_pointFromGeoHash(String geohash, Int prec)

-Return the ``Point`` at the geometric center of the bounding box defined by the Geohash string *geohash* with a precision of *prec* bits.
+Return the ``Point`` at the geometric center of the bounding box defined by the Geohash string *geohash* (base-32 encoded) with a precision of *prec* bits.
+See :ref:`geohash` for more information on Geohashes.

 .. _st_pointFromText: